spiral/docs/storage.md

 ### FTP Server

-Declaration of ftp container is very similar to local one and includes identical set of options.
+The declaration of a ftp container is very similar to the declaration of a local one and includes an identical set of options.

 copy from file